metricswave/backend/content/collections/documentation/triggers.md

 - [On Time](/documentation/triggers/on-time): receive a notification on an specifict time and week day.
 - [Webhooks](/documentation/triggers/webhooks): connect external applications, devices or scripts easily.
+- [Weather Summary](/documentation/triggers/weather-summary): receive today's or tomorrow's weather forescast in for your location.